About | COFC

 Why Do I Do What I Do?

-I know firsthand the pain of living without these resources.
-Growing up, I was misunderstood by everyone around me—my parents, my teachers, and even my friends.
-They saw my neurodivergence as defiance or as an oddity, and I was constantly pressured to fit into molds that weren't made for me.
-This led to a deep sense of alienation, and I spent much of my teens and twenties turning to addictive behaviors, homeless and lost, simply trying to survive a world that refused to understand me.
+I grew up in an abusive home with an alcoholic father and a mother steeped in fundamentalist religion.
+Nobody understood why I was different—not my parents, teachers, or friends.
+They saw my neurodivergence as defiance or oddity, constantly pressuring me to fit into molds that weren't made for me.
+Without understanding what made me different, I spent my teens and twenties lost, homeless at times, turning to addictive behaviors just to survive a world that refused to understand me.

 Everything shifted when my oldest son was diagnosed with ADHD.
-It was like looking into a mirror, reflecting my own struggles and experiences.
-For the first time, I had to truly confront my neurodivergence.
-But even with my wife's incredible support, it took three more years for me to receive my own diagnosis—a delay that's all too common for those of us over the age of 30.
-Like many neurodivergent adults, I faced significant delays in getting an accurate diagnosis.
-This ultimately included Autism, which meant navigating life without the support I needed for far too long.
-By the time I finally had the right knowledge and medication and had begun to find balance, the damage had already been done.
-Years of unmanaged ADHD and Autism had taken their toll, eventually leading to a career-ending mental health crisis in my corporate project management role.
+It was like looking into a mirror.
+For the first time, I had to confront my own neurodivergence.
+But even then, it took three more years and three different psychiatrists before I finally got diagnosed at 35—first with ADHD, then autism.
+Like many neurodivergent adults, I navigated life without proper support for far too long.
+By the time I found the right medication and support, years of unmanaged ADHD and autism had taken their toll, eventually leading to a career-ending mental health crisis in my corporate project management role.

-That injury, though devastating at the time, became the catalyst for something far greater.
-A year later, with the arrival of twins, I knew I needed to reframe my life.
-I realized that my neurodivergence was not a weakness, but a strength—a unique lens through which I could help others.
+That crisis became the catalyst for something greater.
+In 2019, with the arrival of twins and a fibromyalgia diagnosis that forced strict energy management, I realized my neurodivergence wasn't a weakness—it was a unique lens through which I could help others.
 I made it my purpose to create a world where my children would have access to the resources I never did, and where people like me wouldn't have to fight so hard just to be understood.

 Individual Coaching Practice

-Through Creating Order From Chaos, my coaching and consulting practice, I work with neurodivergent individuals using a values-and-strengths-based approach that doesn't ignore weaknesses but reframes them as opportunities for delegation, mitigation, or elimination.
+Through Creating Order From Chaos, I work with neurodivergent individuals using a values-and-strengths-based approach that doesn't ignore weaknesses but reframes them as opportunities for delegation, mitigation, or elimination.
 This approach comes directly from my project management background—starting with a thorough assessment of values, strengths, resources, constraints, and challenges, then building systems that leverage strengths while working around limitations.

 I work with clients on a scale based on where they are in their journey, from those who've just received a diagnosis and are asking "what's next?" to those who have solid systems working and need support for optimization and handling complex situations.
 My sweet spot is helping people who are ready to build or refine their systems but need guidance on how to make those systems work with their brains, not against them.